Tamsen Donner: Illinois

 Some time between September 1836 and February 1837, Donner moved to Illinois.
 There she again worked as a schoolteacher, and sporadically taught and cared for her brother's children.
 Donner met George Donner, a local farmer and her future husband, in Springfield, Illinois.
 They courted and were married May 24, 1839.
-Donner had three children with her husband: Frances Eustis (July 8, 1840), Georgia Ann (December 4th, 1841), and Eliza (March 8, 1843).
+Donner had three children with her husband: Frances Eustis (1840), Georgia Ann (1841), and Eliza (1843).
 Donner started a "reading society" at her home, the purpose of which changed at one point so Donner "might read to those assembled the publications which had kindled in (George and Jacob Donner) the desire to migrate to the land so alluringly described".
 Donner seemed to enjoy her life in Illinois, writing to her sister saying "I am as happy as I can reasonably expect in this changing world."

 Participation in the Donner Party

 Early journey

-George and Jacob Donner, Tamsen Donner's husband and brother-in-law, came to the decision to migrate west to California.
+George and Jacob Donner, Tamsen Donner's husband and brother-in-law, respectively, decided to migrate to California.
 According to her daughter, Eliza Houghton, Tamsen Donner "was in accord with my father's wishes, and helped him to carry out his plan."
 Houghton recalls that her mother "was energetic in all these preparations, but her special province was to make and otherwise get in readiness a bountiful supply of clothing".
 Donner also collected supplies for a women's school that she hoped to open in California.
 The Donners brought with them their five daughters still living with them, including Tamsen's three daughters and two of George Donner's daughters from a previous marriage.

 In the early days of their migration, Donner read and practiced botany along the trip, finding tulips, primrose, lupine, "the ear-drop", larkspur, creeping hollyhock, and an unidentified “beautiful flower".
 Her daughter Eliza recalled that Donner also "made pencil and watercolor studies" of the flowers.
 Donner spent a large portion of her time cooking, using flour, rice, beans, cornmeal, and meat.